-For many people, text messaging is nothing more than a simple mobile tool that allows them to quickly communicate in real time.
-But for savvy businesses that want to stand out from their competitors, text messaging (a.k.a.
-SMS) has the potential to completely revolutionize the state of modern customer experiences.
+For many people, text messaging is nothing more than a simple mobile tool that allows them to quickly communicate in real-time.
+But for savvy businesses that want to stand out from their competitors, incorporating sms for small business technology into the day-to-day running of your company has the potential to completely revolutionize the state of modern customer experiences.

 Many organizations are already tapping into automated text messages: automated text messaging for business to inform customers in real time of such things as special deals, surveys or reminder notifications.
 But there is so much more to it than that.
 Below are three critical reasons why businesses should continue to expand the use of SMS throughout their service delivery process: